Car Insurance for Young Drivers: How to Get Affordable Rates Under 25

 See if you qualify for a lower rate in less than 2 minutes

 Car insurance for young drivers is notoriously expensive — but understanding exactly why you're paying more is the first step to paying less.
-Whether you're 16, 19, or 24, your age is one of the biggest factors insurers use to calculate your premium, and the difference between a teen driver's rate and a 25-year-old's rate can be thousands of dollars per year.
+Whether you're 16, 19, or 24, your age is one of the biggest factors insurers use to calculate your premium, and in 2026, drivers under 25 pay an average of $258/month for full coverage on their own policy — compared to just $222/month at age 25.

-This guide breaks down the real costs of young driver insurance by age, identifies the best companies offering competitive rates, and walks you through every discount strategy available to drivers under 25.
+This guide breaks down the real costs of young driver insurance by age using the latest 2026 data, identifies the best companies offering competitive rates, and walks you through every discount strategy available to drivers under 25.
 You'll also learn whether staying on your parents' policy or getting your own makes more financial sense — and what steps you can take right now to build a strong insurance history that pays off for decades to come.

 Key Pinch Points

-• Stacking good student, telematics & training discounts can save 30–40%
+• Stacking telematics, good student & training discounts can save up to 40%

 Compare Car Insurance Rates in Ohio